stan947/sweetshop-project/testcases.md

-1. TS_1 About Page
+1. TS_1 Main Page
-    TC_1.1 Verify the page has the title 'Sweet Shop Project'.
+    TC_1.1 Verify the header with all navigation links is visible TC_1.2 Verify welcome text is visible.
-    TC_1.2 Verify the page has a description.
+    TC_1.3 Verify 'Browse Sweets' button is visible and navigate correctly.
-    TC_1.3 Verify the page has a banner and it matches the year 2018.
+    TC_1.4 Verify page display at least 4 popular sweets with correct info.

-2. TS_2 Header (navigation bar)
+2. TS_2 Navigation tests
     TC_2.1 Verify that "Sweets" page loads from main page correctly.
     TC_2.2 Verify that "About" page loads from main page correctly.
     TC_2.3 Verify that "Login" page loads from main page correctly.